 What are vets saying about it

 The market is filled with different devices and equipment to limit the risks of your dog having back issues, but few are actually worth looking into.
 What should you avoid?
 Stairs.
-Stairs might not make your dog jump, but it will strain their joints overtime as well as requiring some effort, which a ramp does not.
+Stairs might not make your dog jump, but they will strain their joints over time as well as requiring some effort, which a ramp does not.